Chiral SO(4) spin-valley density wave and degenerate topological superconductivity in magic-angle-twisted

-This spin-charge DW ground state hosts three branches of gapless Goldstone modes which are all spin-wave modes, including two branches of acoustic modes and one branch of optical mode.
-At finite temperature, the spin-wave fluctuations will also destroy the long-range SDW order, leaving short-ranged SDW fluctuations with long correlation length below some character temperature.
-However, the CDW order parameter, the TRS breaking, and the $C_3$-symmetry breaking can survive the finite temperature, as they are discrete symmetry breakings.
-Besides, the topological properties of this state can also be nontrivial if it's insulating.
-Therefore, at finite temperature for $J_H\to 0^{+}$, we obtain a nematic CDW state with TRS breaking, which simultaneously hosts strong SDW fluctuations with long spin-spin correlation length.
+This spin-valley DW ground state hosts four branches of gapless Goldstone modes, including three spin-wave modes brought about by the spin-SU(2) symmetry breaking and one extra valley-wave modes caused by the valley-U(1) symmetry breaking.
+At finite temperature, the DW fluctuations will also destroy the long-range DW order, leaving short-ranged DW fluctuations with long correlation length below some characteristic temperature.
+However, the VDW order parameter, the TRS breaking, and the $C_3$-symmetry breaking can survive the finite temperature, as they are discrete symmetry breakings.
+Besides, the topological properties of this state can also be nontrivial if {it is} insulating.
+Therefore, at finite temperature for $J_H\to 0^{+}$, we obtain a nematic VDW state with TRS breaking, which simultaneously hosts strong SDW fluctuations with long spin-spin correlation length.

 The doping-dependence of the largest pairing eigenvalues for the singlet and triplet pairing symmetries are shown in Fig.~~\ref{JHUc}(g) for $J_H\to 0^{+}$.
 Consequently, near the VHS the singlet $d$-wave pairing wins over the triplet $p$-wave pairing and becomes the leading pairing symmetry, while far away from the VHS in the over doped regime the triplet $f_{x(x^2-3y^2)}$-wave pairing beats the singlet $f_{x(x^2-3y^2)}*f^{\prime}_{y(y^2-3x^2)}$-wave pairing and serves as the leading pairing symmetry.
 The experiment-relevant pairing symmetry near the VH dopings in this case should be singlet $d$-wave pairing, which takes the form of topological $d+id$ pairing state.
 As the $J_H$ is very weak, the two asymmetric behaviors of the doping-dependence of the superconducting $T_c$ shown in Fig.~\ref{JHUc}\add{(g)} are also clear, which are consistent with experiments.